-The joint SDR (for both the joint MAP decoder and the joint symbol-by-symbol decoder) of a system with 2-level quantizers (n=1) shows the same behavior as its joint SER which we examined in the previous sub-section.
-It is observed in [36] that all the arguments regarding the joint MAP SER of the binary input system also hold for the join MAP SDR of a system with more quantizer levels (e.g., n=2).
+The joint SDR (for both the joint MAP decoder and the joint symbol-by-symbol decoder) of a system with two-level quantizers (n = 1) shows the same behavior as its joint SER, which we have examined in the previous section.
+It is observed in [36] that all the arguments regarding the joint MAP SER of the binary input system also hold for the join MAP SDR of a system with more quantizer levels (e.g., n = 2).
 Unlike the system with binary sources, the SDR results of the instantaneous decoder improve when the noise correlations are increased.
-Intuitively, this is due to having symbols which consist of n bits (n>1) and have higher probability of being received correctly because of the correlation between the bits.
-It is also observed that increasing the noise correlation in the sub-channel with lower SNR results in a more significant SDR improvement.
+Intuitively, this is due to having symbols that consist of n bits (n > 1) and have higher probability of being received correctly because of the correlation between the bits.
+It is also observed that increasing the noise correlation in the subchannel with a lower SNR results in a more significant SDR improvement.

-Finally in Fig. 7, we compare the SDR performance of the SQ-MAC-MAP system under joint MAP decoding with that of the system using independently designed individual MAP decoders for each user.
+Finally, in Fig. 6, we compare the SDR performance of the SQ-MAC-MAP system under joint MAP decoding with that of the system using independently designed individual MAP decoders for each user.
 We note that significant performance improvements of up to 3.5 dB can be achieved by using the joint MAP decoder.